Seven recommendations for the advanced use of online media.

 3. Use advertising and tracking blockers

 Use an advertising and tracking blocker on all devices and in all browsers.
-Only disable it on media sites that you trust and that you want to support with advertisements.
+Only disable it on media sites that you want to support through displaying advertisements.

 SPR tip: Do not use the Internet without an advertising and tracking blocker.